Darbeheshti/LSTM-based-Analysis-for-GRACE-Accelerometers/README.md

 Key Features:

     Preprocessing scripts for cleaning and formatting GRACE accelerometer data.
-    Implementation of an LSTM model using popular deep learning libraries such as TensorFlow or PyTorch.
+    Implementation of an LSTM model using TensorFlow.
     Training and evaluation pipelines with customizable hyperparameters.
     Visualizations to illustrate the LSTM model's performance and its ability to extract meaningful patterns from accelerometer readings.
     Example notebooks demonstrating how to load, process, train, and analyze GRACE accelerometer data using the LSTM model.